oniehuis/JuChrom.jl/docs/src/man/mapping_overview.md

 Concretely, the objective minimizes squared residuals plus a curvature penalty based on the spline’s second derivative: large changes in slope are penalized, which discourages wiggles and yields a smoother, more stable mapping between anchor points.
-In parallel, nonnegative first-derivative values are enforced at a dense grid of points.
-The final spline is then checked for strict monotonicity so that the stored [`RetentionMapper`](@ref RetentionMapper) supports both forward mapping and reliable reverse mapping via the monotonic inverse.
+In parallel, nonnegative first-derivative values are enforced at the spline constraint points.
+The final spline is then checked for strict monotonicity on a dense validation grid so that the stored [`RetentionMapper`](@ref RetentionMapper) supports both forward mapping and reliable reverse mapping via the monotonic inverse.

 For most users, the primary tuning parameter when applying [`fitmap`](@ref JuChrom.fitmap) is smoothing strength (λ).
 Larger values emphasize smoothness over exact fit to the anchor points, while smaller values track the anchors more tightly.
-The default `λ=1e-7` is tuned for normalized RT -> RI calibration and is intended to avoid boundary-of-monotonicity wiggles.
+The default `λ=1e-8` is tuned for normalized RT -> RI calibration and is intended to avoid boundary-of-monotonicity wiggles.